palladius/app-mod-workshop-set-by-step/workshop-steps/90-next-steps/SECURITY.md

 ```

-Gemini identified some viulnerabilities (Missing File Extension Validation, Missing File Extension Validation, Unrestricted File Name, ..) and also proposed a good solution fixing filename, random id, and so on.
+Gemini identified some vulnerabilities (Missing File Extension Validation, Missing File Extension Validation, Unrestricted File Name, ..) and also proposed a good solution fixing filename, random id, and so on.

 ![sample Gemini code](image-2.png)

 Another futuristic solution might be to change the code in module 7 to have a Cloud function which inspects the content, decides if it's good or bad, and based on this 50/50 output puts the image under a locked down `quarantine/` folder with `700` permissions.
-If you don't want to be vulnerable for these 4-5 seconds for the GCF to run and decide, you could even refactor the code to move the image to `/accepted/` vs `/quarantined/`, de facto guaranteeing that an image is visulized only after the AI has accepted it.
+If you don't want to be vulnerable for these 4-5 seconds for the GCF to run and decide, you could even refactor the code to move the image to `/accepted/` vs `/quarantined/`, de facto guaranteeing that an image is visualized only after the AI has accepted it.